mehdinewdesign/FastFoodRestaurant/README.md

 For people who are just curious, an alternative is to download the precompiled version by [clicking here](https://github.com/viniciusmorgado/FastFoodRestaurant/raw/master/_Build/Setup_FastFoodRestaurant.exe), this version is updated monthly and not after minor upgrads.

-# Technical and structural details #
+# System Design Overview #

-Below are technical details about the project.
+Below are technical details about interface, architecture, database and other decisions made during the development of the project.

 ## Architectural Pattern ##